 Feedback comes in a range of forms, including complaints, requests, enquiries and through consultation.
-We estimate that over 700 formal pieces of unsolicited feedback was received and logged in 2013-14 in our reporting system - Perspective.
+We estimate that over 700 formal pieces of unsolicited feedback was received.

-Priority has grown over recent years to the two-way and instant feedback through digital channels, particularly Facebook and Twitter.
-We have focussed on growing these databases and proactively maintaining them to respond to customer need and protect the Parklands' reputation.
+Priority has grown over recent years in two-way and instant feedback through digital channels, particularly Facebook and Twitter.
+We have focussed on growing these databases and proactively maintaining them to respond to customer need and to protect the Parklands' reputation.